stephanpoetschner/django-vienna/2013_November/SSL for web devs/notes.md

     * Hide your login credentials!
 [2nd most common attack vector][1]
     * Ever accessed your Django-Admin interface at a conference using the wireless network.

-* It's your job.
+* It's your job!
 Leverage security by simply switching SSL on.
     * APIs for partners or mobile applications?
     * Making Man-In-the-Middle Attacks much harder.
     * It's a sane default.